xingyif/scalabridge/workshop-resources/installation.md

 ## :ab: Choices
 For Installing the software needed to work with Creative Scala.
-There are two pathways:
+There are 3 pathways:

 1. Text editor and a terminal: